stealthman22/100-days-of-code/r2-log.md

 When passing props to a component, use this to access it if it's in the same class When passing props to a component, use this to access it if it's in the same class

+DAY 28 (27th September 2019)

+Made progress with the app today, I built the face recognition component, and it's functionality.
+App now dynamically updates any Url passed in and does facial recognition.
+Would have to now build a bounding box for it, using the regions result outputted in the console
+Working on understanding state and setState method of  React deeper.
+RT: 2hrs 30 mins